Visual Art & Design Studio

 Color as light, tone, pattern, form, symbol, movement, harmony, contrast, mood

-Visual Principles of Art
+Principles of Art (The Rules of the Game)

 Art-Principle-patterns